animated tooth logo

 Expert Cleft Lip & Cleft Palate Repair

 Cleft lip and cleft palate are two common but markedly different birth defects that affect about one in every 700 newborns.
-These developmental deformities occur in the first trimester of a woman’s pregnancy, cleft lip in week seven and cleft palate in week nine.
+These developmental deformities occur in the first trimester of a woman’s pregnancy: a cleft lip in week seven and a cleft palate in week nine.
 Cleft lip and cleft palate occur simultaneously in about half of all cases and separately in approximately a quarter of all cases.
 A cleft lip is essentially a separation of the two sides of the lip.
 In many cases, this separation will include the bone and gum of the upper jaw.
 A cleft palate occurs when the sides of the palate fail to fuse as the fetus is developing, which results in an opening in the roof of the mouth.
-At Sinada Dental, we offer cleft lip and cleft palate repair in Houston, TX performed by expert oral and maxillofacial surgeons.
+At Sinada Dental, we offer cleft lip and cleft palate repair in Houston, TX, which is performed by expert oral and maxillofacial surgeons.

 woman holding toddler with cleft lip and palate